BottleRocketStudios/iOS-SessionTools/README.md

 This library makes session management easier.
 There are a few main goals:

 * Provide a simple way to create "session" objects for storing, updating, deleting, and refreshing session-related data (credentials, tokens, etc.).
-* Provide a pre-built UserSession to simplify the work needed to deal with user login/logout.
+* Provide a pre-built `UserSession` to simplify the work needed to deal with user login/logout.
 * Broadcast login/logout/update notifications when your model object changes.
-* Store your model object in a secure storage mechanism since it usually contains sensitve information.
+* Store your model object in a secure storage mechanism since it usually contains sensitive information.

 ## Key Concepts
 * **Session** - A base class for creating something that can store, retrieve, and delete an item in a `SessionContainer`.
-Can post notifications by providing something conforming to `NotificationPosting` (`NSNotificationCenter` conforms to this by default).
+Can post notifications by providing something that conforms to `NotificationPosting` (`NotificationCenter` conforms to this by default).
-* **SessionContainer** - A conatiner for storing data to the keychain.
+* **SessionContainer** - A container for storing data to the keychain.
 * **Refreshable** - Represents something that can be refreshable.
 In our use case, a `Session<T>`.
 * **NotficationPosting** - Represents something that can post a notification.
 * **UserSession** - Handles storage, deletion, and retrieval of the current user.
 Broadcasts notifications when user session state changes.
 Can call a `RefreshHandler` block if provided.